 Think back on what you unearthed during your audit.
 Then create a customized blueprint that matches your brand goals and your customer’s needs.

-Begin the Implementation
+Begin the email process implementation

-This is where the fun begins!
 During the implementation you can finally let your creativity loose.

 Copy and design are very important for a successful implementation and you’ll want to follow some basic best practices.